 For our Eaton Square master bedroom, we used a palette of greens and soft greys to create a calm and welcoming space.
 The neutral palette goes beyond the walls here because we brought in neutral drapery and upholstery to create a peaceful space where one can escape from the stresses of the day.
 Metallic silk textures were introduced to exude understated glamour and the velvet chaise lounge at the foot of the bed adds a further element of luxury.

 Embracing the trend for metallic fittings in materials like brass and brushed gold is a surefire way to bring a hotel vibe into your home.
 We find that fashionable metallics and iridescent finishes can really transform a scheme.
 From copper and chrome to bronze and brass, integrating interesting metallic finishes into a design scheme creates a pleasing, harmonious look.
+This can effortlessly be incorporated into a hotel-style headboard to frame the luxury bed design.

 In the case of our Fitzrovia project, for example, the bespoke, antique brass bedside lights bring contrast and glamour to the opulent master bedroom.
 And when it comes to bathrooms, natural stone is a material guaranteed to add drama and luxury.
 Stone won’t go out of fashion because it’s such a timeless material, and if well maintained it can last a lifetime, making it well worth the initial outlay.